 policies relevant to such capital contributions.

-In respect of each asset to which subclause (1)(e) applies, provide—
+In respect of each asset to which subclause (1)(c) applies, provide—

 the name of the relevant person or other part of the EDB, as the case may be; and

 where the acquisition was or is intended to be from a related party, a description of the relationship between the EDB and that person.